aswinvmohanyeroor/appointmate/readme.md

 ## Contact

-For support or inquiries, please contact the development team or refer to the Help section within the Appointmate platform.
+For support refer to the Help section within the Appointmate platform.

 ---